Takreem: Laureates selection process

-Takreem established a comprehensive evaluation process to assess candidates, select the finalists, and set the winners apart.
+Takreem established an evaluation process to assess candidates, select finalists, and determine the winners.
 The two-stage screening process involves a Selection Board and a Jury Board whose experienced and diligent members evaluate eligible applicants through pre-determined by-laws.

 The Selection Board drafts a short list of candidates for the Jury Board to appraise and select a laureate for each of Takreem's nine categories.
 The grading is classified, and the identity of the laureates is only disclosed on the night of the ceremony.

 Award categories

-Takreem presents each year an award in each of the nine following categories to one individual or institution:
+Takreem presents annual awards in nine categories to individuals or institutions.